101 – McMaster University

 Offers of Admission

-- January: McMaster may make a limited number of select offers of admission to highly qualified applicants based on Grade 11 grades.
+- January: McMaster may make a limited number of select offers of admission to highly qualified applicants based on Grade 11 marks.

 - Early March: Applicants presenting a minimum of 3 final or 6 midterm 4U/M courses will be considered for admission on a rolling basis, upon receipt of grades from their schools via the OUAC.
 Approximately 70% of offers of admission will be made at this time.